kashkarik22i/market-logic/README.md

 covered.

 One issue worth mentioning is that parsing is a bit lenient because the parsing library is so.
-See bug report [here](https://github.com/JodaOrg/joda-time/issues/60).
+See a bug report [here](https://github.com/JodaOrg/joda-time/issues/60).

 Another issue which currently bothers me a lot is that the types for meetings, requests and dumpers are not very flexible and convenient to use.